boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 ### Providing the package-manifest

-The manifest file has to be provided to app.deviceadmin by the third-party app, therefor a data exchange between both apps has to be established.
-To exchange the information, the content interface with the name "package-assets" is used.
-This content interface works inverted to the "normal" content interface.
-Instead of the slot is providing data that is used by the plug.
-The slot provides a folder where the plugs directories are mounted in.
-This principle is called "spool mode" by canonical.
+The third-party app has to provide the manifest file to app.deviceadmin.
+Thus, a data exchange has to be set up between both apps.
+To exchange information, the content interface with the name "package-assets" is used.
+This content interface works opposite to the "normal" content interface.
+In this case, the plug provides data by mounting a directory into the space provided by the slot.
+Canonical calls this principle "spool mode".

-The following example shows you step-by-step, what you have to do.
+The following example shows the procedure step-by-step.

-1. Inside the root of your snap project, create a folder "configs/package-assets".
+1. Create the folder "configs/package-assets” in the root of your snap project.

-2. Place your package-manifest into this folder and name it using the pattern `snap-name`.package-manifest.json, e.g. rexroth-solutions.package-manifest.json.
+2. Add your package-manifest to this folder and name it using the pattern `snap-name`.package-manifest.json, e.g. rexroth-solutions.package-manifest.json.

 3. Update your snapcraft.yaml
-    * Add a new part which dumps the content of the "configs" directory into your $SNAP folder.
+    * Add a new part which copies the content of the "configs" directory to your $SNAP folder using the dump plugin.

-    * Add the slot "package-assets" to your slots configuration
+    * Add the slot "package-assets" to your slot configuration

 snapcraft.yaml: